-E-mail: STS will retain a contact database for you with any contacts you wish to share you playlist with each week.
-Simply enter your email address you would like to send it “from” and enter in the contacts you with to send it “to” (one email address per line).
+E-mail(optional): STS has the ability to retain a contact database for you so that you may easily share your playlist each week.
+Simply enter your email address in the “from” box and then place your contacts you wish to send your playlist into the “to” box (one email address per line).
 You may add and delete contacts as you desire.
 STS will retain this information within your account for you for quick, easy access from week to week.
 This optional feature is secure and STS never shares your information.

 Print/Fax: You can easily print yourself a copy of your playlist so you may retain a copy if you desire.
 Simply select the “Print/Fax” option on the main menu.
 This option will also allow you to fax your playlist to anyone you wish to share your information with. *A printer or fax modem must be installed and configured to use this feature.

 Station Info: You may update you radio station info (ex. mailing address, contact info, frequency, watts, station nickname, etc.).
 IMPORTANT: Keep you information up to date will insure proper servicing of music from record labels, record promoters, management companies, public relation firms and artists.

 To keep our database manageable, STS in most cases, does NOT use “The” at the beginning of band names.
 For example, you would enter “Wallflowers” and not “The Wallflowers.”
 The exceptions are short band names like “The X” or “The Who”, etc. In either case, try searching first without the leading “The.”
 Please also take note that STS does NOT use “.” in its artist names.

 Be aware of possible alternate spellings of bands and artists as well (e.g. BK Davis vs. B.K.
 Davis), so try a different combination before entering new artists and their songs on to your playlist.